-"Wallace and Batham sold victims and their families promises of an addiction-free life, but the only people who benefited from those empty promises were Wallace and Batham who scammed insurers for millions for substance abuse treatment never provided and left behind a trail of broken promises and broken lives," said Insurance Commissioner Dave Jones.
+"Wallace and Bathum sold victims and their families promises of an addiction-free life, but the only people who benefited from those empty promises were Wallace and Bathum who scammed insurers for millions for substance abuse treatment never provided and left behind a trail of broken promises and broken lives," said Insurance Commissioner Dave Jones.

 Wallace pleaded guilty last month to 46 felony counts of insurance fraud, grand theft, identify theft and money laundering in a wide-reaching health insurance fraud case that victimized dozens of people who sought substance abuse treatment only to find their identities stolen and health insurance policies purchased without their knowledge.
 The policies were used to double bill and invoice for treatment and services that never occurred, which resulted in several insurers paying more than $44 million in fraudulent insurance claims before authorities shut down the illegal operation.

 After receiving tips from multiple sources, including insurers, clients and former employees, the California Department of Insurance launched an investigation into CRLA's business practices in 2014.
 Evidence also revealed Bathum represented to clients and their families that CRLA was a fully licensed residential drug treatment facility, which it was not.